BILASPUR: Rescuers are close to evacuating two workers struck in a collapsed tunnel for over 180 hours in Himachal Pradesh, officials said on Sunday.

 "Just one metre of digging is left.
 Once it's over, we will be in a position to reach the tunnel roof," he said.

 "If conditions remain favourable, we are hopeful of evacuating the two workers and to trace the third one by today (Sunday) evening," a beaming Singh said.

 An official involved in the digging operation said making a passage through the well-designed reinforced concrete structure, that too with a web of 32 mm rods, would be a Herculean task.

 Bilaspur Deputy Commissioner Manasi Sahay Thakur said they were in regular touch with the two trapped workers - Mani Ram and Tomar - through a microphone linked with a webcam.

-However, the whereabouts of the third worker, Hirdya Ram, are not known yet.
+However, the whereabouts of the third worker, Hirdya Ram, are not known.

-Of the 1.2-km proposed tunnel of the Kiratpur-Manali expressway road project, 275 metres was excavated when disaster struck on September 12.
+Of the 1.2-km proposed tunnel of the Kiratpur-Manali expressway road project, 275 metres was excavated till disaster struck on September 12, an official source said.

-The contract for tunnel laying, involving an outlay of Rs.82 crore, has been assigned to the Chandigarh-based Himalayan Construction Co, three of whose workers, belonging to the hill state, were trapped.
+The contract for tunnel laying, involving an outlay of Rs.82 crore, has been assigned to the Chandigarh-based Himalayan Construction Co, whose workers, belonging to the hill state, are trapped.